 A big part of our mission is education, and Western Wildlife Corridor is fortunate to have so many experts amongst our membership and leadership.
 Geologists, botanists, entomologists, biologists, scientists, engineers, and outdoors experts are all active in our group and instrumental in our continued success.
 If you have a skill, expertise, or knowledge that you think our membership would appreciate, or that would help advance our mission, let us know!
 We’d love to have you host a seminar or lead a hike or even create a program for our members!

-You’d be surprised how many people haven’t heard about the good work we do.
+You’d be surprised how many of our neighbors haven’t heard about the good work we do.
 And hey, sometimes we have a hard time bragging about it.
 You can help us by spreading the word, helping with mailers and newsletters, helping with website upkeep, and just generally helping us find an ever-increasing audience.

 Lend your Professional Expertise